chesslablab/chess-data/README.md

     )

-The game's status properties can be easily accessed this way:
+The status properties of the game can be easily accessed this way:

 ```php
 <?php